victormours/apprenticeship-program/README.md

 ### 2 We take pride in good work.

-We choose writing good software as our means to impact the world around us.
+We choose to be developers, and this means we choose writing good software as our preferred way of impacting the world around us.
 It is a challenging task, but also a rewarding one.
 Good softare is defined by an adequate tradeoff between many factors:
 - how well it responds to its users' needs
-- how expensive it is to write
-- how fast it is to write
+- how long it takes to develop
-- how expensive it is to maintain
+- how hard it is to maintain

 The proper tradeoff depends a lot on the context in which the software is written.
-Finding the proper tradeoff and executing it correctly is a hard problem, and one we intend to tackle.
+Finding it and executing it correctly is a hard problem, and one we intend to tackle.

 ### 3 We embrace failure.

 While we try our best, we are humans, and we are finite.
-Just like everybody else we will fail sometimes.
+Just like everybody else, we will fail sometimes.
 And that's ok.
 Each time we fail, after doing what we can to mitigate the failure, we try to understand why it happened, how we could have avoided it, and how we will be able to mitigate future failures.
 We will work together, and that means sometimes we will hurt each other's feelings by mistake.
 We will address these issues, and try to avoid and mitigate them just like we do for technical issues.

 ## Audience

-This is what apprentices need to know to start the program:
+This is what apprentices need to know before the start of the program:
 - Basic theoretical knowledge of ruby (class, methods, modules)
+- Basic git usage
-- Building a CRUD app in Rails
+- How to build a basic CRUD app in Rails
-- Pushing and pulling a git repo

 This is what a company needs to host the program:
 - Being willing to hire the apprentice as a full time developer if the program is a success